This post was most recently updated on October 28th, 2023

-Have a look at top 7 Budgeting Tools To Better Manage Your Money
+Have a look at the top 7 Budgeting Tools To Better Manage Your Money

 5. Use of credit cards

 No-cost EMI.
 This term probably has been the biggest personal finance killer of all time.
-People buy things which are unaffordable just because there is No-cost EMI for that product and end up going in credit card trap.
+People buy things that are unaffordable just because there is No-cost EMI for that product and end up going into a credit card trap.

 One must remember that Credit card EMIs have the highest interest rate in the world.
-Some of the credit cards charge up to 36% p.a. as interest cost for your EMIs.
-So you should be very careful on your credit card expenses and should never buy things which you can’t afford!
+Some credit cards charge up to 36% p.a. as interest cost for your EMIs.
+So you should be very careful about your credit card expenses and should never buy things that you can’t afford!

 6. Lack of emergency funds

-We have talked about emergency funds in details here – What is an Emergency Fund and why you must have one?
+We have talked about emergency funds in detail here – What is an Emergency Fund and why you must have one?

-You must make sure to understand the significance of emergency funds and should build right away!
+You must make sure to understand the significance of emergency funds and should build them right away!

 7. Savings & Investing without predefined goals

-8. Relying on friends or relatives or open-source of advice
+8. Relying on friends or relatives or open-source advice

 If you have invested in stocks then probably you can relate to this quickly.
 How often it has happened to you that your friend has tipped with a good stock suggestion but you lost a lot of money with that tip?